dungwinux/-blog/_posts/2023-07-18-umdctf2023-writeups.md

 I have finished writing this long ago, but I forgot to edit and publish it.
 The original complete date of the draft is 2023-05-02.

-UMDCTF 2023 over the last weekend leaves me a great impression.
+UMDCTF 2023 over the weekend leaves me a great impression.
 Our team, SavedByTheShell, managed to finish in 10th place in scoreboard and 3rd place in academic rank.